Fatty acids are the Building Blocks of Fats and Oils (Short Notes)

 Do you know fatty acids are the basic unit of which macromolecules?
 Fats are esters of high molecular weight containing Fatty acids(FA) and Glycerol.
 Glycerol is a trihydric alcohol and therefore one two or all the three hydroxyl groups (OH) can react with FA forming mono, di or triglycerides respectively.

 - fatty acids are the basic unit of which macromolecules?

-- FA are the basic unit of which macromolecules?
+- FA is the basic unit of which macromolecules?

 - fat contains how many fatty acids?

 - how many fatty acids are found in neutral fat?

 - how much fatty acids do we need?

 - where are fatty acids stored?

 These are the basic questions.
 To solve this read this basic guide on Fatty acids (FA) before going to next level.